This page was updated in April 2021

 Hand-held mixer vs stand mixer

 A hand mixer performs many of the same baking tasks as a stand mixer.
 A hand mixer (sometimes referred to as beaters) also operate using rotating attachments, but are far smaller than stand mixers, which in turn makes them more affordable.
 They can be easily packed away for storage and are straightforward to clean.
-If you want a gadget that’s going to do the basics, a good hand mixer will probably serve you sufficiently.
+If you want a gadget just to do the basics, the best hand mixer will probably be sufficient.

 A stand mixer is more powerful, with a higher wattage and larger capacity.
 They’re potentially more versatile, with some offering a wide variety of attachments.
 One major advantage is that, in binary contrast to hand mixers, they are entirely hands-free, allowing you to get on with other things while they work.
 The roomy bowls are designed to contain ingredients, minimising mess.
 They can also better handle heavier mixes like pastry and pizza dough.